Question: "What is a true Christian?"

 The evidence of a true Christian is displayed in both faith and action.
 “If anyone is in Christ, he is a new creation; the old has gone, the new has come!”
 (2 Corinthians 5:17).
 James says, “I will show you my faith by my works” (James 2:18).
 Jesus put it this way: “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life” (John 8:12).
 A true Christian will show his faith by how he lives.

-Despite the wide variety of beliefs that fall under the general “Christian” label today, the Bible defines a true Christian as one who has faith in the death and resurrection of Jesus Christ, who has the Holy Spirit residing within, and whose life evinces change consistent with faith in Jesus.
+Despite the wide variety of beliefs that fall under the general “Christian” label today, the Bible defines a true Christian as one who has personally received Jesus Christ as Savior, who trusts in the death and resurrection of Jesus Christ alone for forgiveness of sins, who has the Holy Spirit residing within, and whose life evinces change consistent with faith in Jesus.

 © Copyright 2002-2014 Got Questions Ministries.